Documenting and protecting genetic diversity

 - Develop tools and technologies to improve the knowledge base of genetic behaviors.

 - Attain the highest order of bioethical company standards.

-Life Technologies supports the principles of the Convention on Biological Diversity.
+We support the principles of the Convention on Biological Diversity.

-Life Technologies provides tools and technologies that help scientists explore the origins of life and how they can be re-created and reproduced to cure devastating diseases.
+We provide tools and technologies that help scientists explore the origins of life and how they can be re-created and reproduced to cure devastating diseases.
 Our products enable pioneering work in uncharted territories to recapture biodiversity loss.
 This work requires high standards of ethical conduct and accountability.

 We are working to:

 - Develop the technologies to enable sequencing and archiving of the genes of a multitude of species.

 - Synthetically mimic selected characteristics of natural organisms to eliminate the need to harvest from nature.

 - Collaborated with the USDA and Germany's IPK on a breakthrough that will facilitate new crop breeding programs